Presence Starter

 This is the Presence Starter, free to use and free to share, from Presence, a method built from years inside executive hiring.
 It gets you to a card you can walk in with.

-The full Presence web app is also free, at [presence-advisory.com/starter](https://presence-advisory.com/starter), and goes further: a Leadership Portrait that reads across all your stories and shows you the pattern you cannot see in yourself, room-by-room preparation for each interviewer (what they need from you, and the questions you ask back), a runway planner, and an exportable briefing packet.
+The full Presence web app is also free, at [presence-advisory.com/app](https://presence-advisory.com/app/), and goes further: a Leadership Portrait that reads across all your stories and shows you the pattern you cannot see in yourself, room-by-room preparation for each interviewer (what they need from you, and the questions you ask back), a runway planner, and an exportable briefing packet.
 A Pro version is coming later in 2026.

 You bring the material.
 The method is ours.
 The judgment is yours.

-Version 1.0.
-Last updated June 2026.
+Version 2.4.
+Last updated July 2026.
 For the current version and what has changed since the copy you are reading, see [presence-advisory.com/updates](https://presence-advisory.com/updates/).